-A confidential cloud is a private and secure computing environment typically formed over public cloud infrastructure, leveraging enterprise enclave software as its foundation.
-Confidential Clouds are among the most secure computing resources available.
+A private and secure computing environment typically formed over public cloud infrastructure.
+Confidential clouds leverage secure enclave technology, encryption, key management, and other battle-tested security technologies as their foundation to create the most secure computing environments available.

-A term promoted by the Confidential Computing Consortium, Microsoft, and others, it refers to the protection and encryption of data on public clouds utilizing a hardware-based secure enclave or trusted execution environment (TEE).
+A term promoted by the Confidential Computing Consortium, Microsoft, and others, it refers to the protection and encryption of data in use utilizing a hardware-based secure enclave or trusted execution environment (TEE).

 continuous integration/deployment (CI/CD)

-CI/CD is a method used to frequently deliver apps to users by introducing automation into the stages of app development.
+CI/CD is a method used to frequently deliver application features to users by introducing automation into the stages of app development.
 The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.

 enterprise enclave (or secure enterprise enclave)

-Refers to the complete set of basic components and functions that enable modern software to run CPU, memory, all kinds of storage, and network communications.
-The “full software stack” also includes operating systems, virtual machines, and other applications (including security software) that support the final application.
+Refers to the complete set of basic components and functions that enable modern software to run, including CPU, memory, storage, and network communications.
+The full software stack also includes operating systems, virtual machines, and other applications (including security software) that support the final application.

 hardware root of trust

-A system element that verifies data integrity and confidentiality between trusted devices or software in a system or network.
-It assures that all components of an IT system (hardware, firmware, software, and so on) are secured and can bet trusted.
+A system element that verifies data identity, integrity, and confidentiality between trusted devices or software in a system or network.
+It assures that all components of an IT system (hardware, firmware, and software) are secured and can be trusted.

-Creative works or inventions that should be protected from theft, such as data, application code, and algorithms.
+Creative works or inventions that should be protected from theft, such as private data, application code, and machine learning algorithms.

 Intel SGX (Software Guard Extensions)

-A set of security-related instruction sets that are built into some modern Intel central processing units (CPUs) that enable the creation of secure enclaves.
+A set of security-related instruction sets that are built into modern Intel server central processing units (CPUs) that enable the creation of secure enclaves.

 “lift and shift ”

-The ability to move a working application from its existing computing environment into another, most often virtualized, computing environment with little or no modification.
-Confidential cloud software enables enterprises to “lift and shift” their existing packaged and privately developed applications into highly secure enclave and Confidential Cloud environments at minimal cost.
+The ability to move a working application from its existing computing environment into another, most often virtualized environment, without modification.
+Confidential Cloud software enables enterprises to “lift and shift” their existing packaged and privately developed applications into highly secure enclave and Confidential Cloud environments at minimal cost and almost no effort.

 Microsoft Azure confidential computing